perneky/EasyMono/README.md

 An exported native method can use the `EasyMono::Array` type as an argument.
 In the managed wrapper, for `EasyMono::Array<int>` for example, it is going to generate `int[]`.
 The `EasyMono::Array` has facilities to iterate over the Mono array, converting the type to C++ is necessary.
 Scripted classes should always be used by pointer, and for strings, `const wchar_t*` should be used as expected.

+# Lists
+An exported native method can use the `EasyMono::List` type as an argument.
+In the managed wrapper, for `EasyMono::List<int>` for example, it is going to generate `System.Collections.Generic.List<int>`.
+The `EasyMono::List` has facilities to iterate over the Mono list, converting the type to C++ is necessary.

 # Method specifiers
 On C++ methods, the `static`, `virtual` and `override` specifiers are parsed accordingly.
 You have to make sure to use `override` in native code properly, or the generated C# code is going to generate warnings about hiding the previous virtual method.